 These are the stoves to rent when you are car- or base-camping where weight and bulk are not issues.
-Coupled with the required fuel canister, these are not practical for backpacking long distances.
+So keep in mind once coupled with the required fuel canister, these are not practical for backpacking long distances.
 A better option for backpacking trips would be one or more of the small, lightweight canister stoves.

 Our rental is a cheap price to be able to crank out some tasty pancakes at the campground.
 We love renting gear, and we offer these stoves for convenience, but frankly you might consider buying one instead.
 We have to charge more than we'd like, especially for the 2-burner, due to the cleaning required and the clunkiness and weight of the stove for shipping.

 These stoves operate in much the same fashion as your propane-fueled backyard grill - turn the valve; light it with a match, and you're ready to cook.
 We like these stoves because of their decent-sized burners that will handle larger pots and skillets, and their easy controls.
 They are fairly simple to operate, but you can see more photos and some operating instructions on these propane stoves we've put together for your pre-rental research..

 We offer a one-burner and two-burner option.
 Each burner on either model cranks out 10,000 BTU, which means you can burn your eggs while camping just as quick as if you fell asleep at your big range at home.
 If you need to cook up two things at once; want some more stability on a flatter surface; or just not sure, select the two-burner option.
 Otherwise, for most solo and small family outings, the single burner will do just fine, and it is less expensive to rent and ship.